 12 For it is shameful even to speak of those things which are done by them in secret.

-Lastly, you will begin to pierce the heart of evil in your Community when you begin to enforce the victory of Christ and proclaim the preeminence of Christ over all the forces of evil in your Community.
+Lastly, you will begin to pierce the heart of evil in your community when you start to enforce the victory of Christ and proclaim the preeminence of Christ over all the forces of evil in your community.

 Friend, what is your disposition towards the injustice, immorality, corruption, or ungodliness that is staring at you where you are today?